AndrewPhilipJoseph/FooBarSpring/README.md

 ------------------------------------------------

 # **Guided Overview**
+## **Runtime Guidance**
+* The deployment update failed, currently trying to resolve
+  * Clone the project in InteliJ.
+  * Run DemoApplication.
+  * Open Localhost:8080 in your browser.
 ### > Login
-   - Andrew <br> <br>
-     Overview
    - Basic implementation of a login system
    - Can input username and password
    - login only goes back to the home page

-     Technicals
-     * Basic css animations for when either field is selected
+   - Basic css animations for when either field is selected <br> <br>

-     Code involved
 <img src="https://github.com/AndrewPhilipJoseph/FooBarSpring/blob/Other/src/main/resources/static/Screenshot (131).png" height="auto" width="30%"> <br>
      - Link to [code](https://github.com/AndrewPhilipJoseph/FooBarSpring/tree/Other/src/main/resources/templates/Login)